joanarr13/TextMining/README.md

 - **features**: includes names of collaborating artists (will be EMPTY otherwise)
 - **lyrics**: lyrics of the song - include tags for specific sections
 - **tag**: main musical  genre of the song

+## Repository Description
+This repository contains all the final files created during the development of our project.
+Hence, the following list contains a short description of how this repository is organized and what each file contains:
+- [README](README.md): file which contains all the basic information on the project (objectives, motivations, features and improvements);
+- [Project Report](Text_Mining_Group03_Report.pdf): this is a pdf file of the project report where all the steps of development of the project; reasoning behind every decision and key findings/achievements are summarized;
+- [Vocabulary Folder](vocabulary): this folder contains several sets of words that were selected through slightly different pre-processing techniques;
+- [Results Output](Group03_Version46.csv): csv file which contains the final results of the model - which were then submitted into the kaggle competition (Group 3) [Kaggle Competition](https://www.kaggle.com/competitions/decoding-emotion-from-music);
+- [Preprocessing of Data](Preprocessing.ipynb): jupyter notebook which contains the whole EDA process for the data of this project;
+- [Log Ratio Analysis](Log_Ratio_Analysis.ipynb): jupyter notebook which contains a Log-Ratio analysis which was used as a way to reduce the size of the dataset and find a set of most important words for each genre - vocabulary;
+- [Modeling](Modeling.ipynb): jupyter notebook which includes all of the modelling phase of the project;
+- [Sentiment Analysis](Sentiment_analysis.ipynb): jupyter notebook that has the whole process of the sentiment analysis of the project (pre-processing, modelling, visualization of results);
+- [Functions](functions.py): python file that contains functions crucial for the development of the project but that would be more beneficial in terms of organization to be on a separate file and then be imported when needed;

 ## Project Developed by:
 - Catarina Oliveira | [LinkedIn](https://www.linkedin.com/in/cjoliveira96/)